MiuLab/TC-Bot/README.md

 `--write_model_dir`: the directory to write the models<br/>
 `--trained_model_path`: the path of the trained RL agent model; load the trained model for prediction purpose.

+`--learning_phase`: train/test/all, default is all.
+You can split the user goal set into train and test set, or do not split (all); We introduce some randomness at the first sampled user action, even for the same user goal, the generated dialogue might be different.<br/>

 ## Running Dialogue Agents